 Climbing Program Coordinator

-After assuming many positions with COE and CTLC Andrew is at home in a full time capacity.
-Believing that experience is the best way to learn, Andrew has been in many professions that all have the commonality of being outside, different each day, and full of new learning.
+Believing that experience is the best way to learn, Andrew likes to jump in feet first.
 He has been backpacking since he couldn't carry a helpful load and started to experience the snow bundled in a pulk behind his parents.
-While studying Geological Sciences, in college he fell in love with rock climbing and has been looking down on beautiful scenery ever since.
-AMGA Single Pitch Instructor certified.
+While studying Geological Sciences at University of Oregon, he fell in love with rock climbing and has worked in challenge course and industrial rope access settings so that he can look out on beautiful scenery with great people ever since.